phpstan/phpstan/website/src/config-reference.md

 PHPStan Pro
 -------------

-You can override the DNS servers PHPStan Pro uses to download the application:
+You can override the DNS servers [PHPStan Pro](https://phpstan.org/blog/introducing-phpstan-pro){.phpstan-pro-label} uses to download the application:

 ```yaml
 parameters: